Simple-ML/Simple-ML/docs/DSL/tutorial/common/types.md

 It consists only of the `*`, which we use as the value of the type argument.

-The star projection is equivalent to the type projections
+The star projection is usually equivalent to the type projections
 * `out Any?` (`Any?` is the supertype of everything), or
 * `in Nothing` (`Nothing` is the subtype of everything).

-For the sake of clarity, however, a star projection is preferable.
+If the [type parameter][type-parameters] has [bounds][type-parameter-bounds], however, the star projection denotes that any type within the [bounds][type-parameter-bounds] is acceptable.

 ### Member Types